benvillalobos/msbuildism/build-spelunking/README.md

 Now, when you search for "Program.cs", the main view will show a dot for every instance where Program.cs showed up.
 This is extremely useful for chasing down items and how they change throughout the build.

 ## "Go to Definition"
+Unless you're using [MonoDevelop.MSBuildEditor](https://github.com/mhutch/MonoDevelop.MSBuildEditor), you simply _can't_ "Go to Definition" on anything.
+Given that finding definitions of items is crucial, here's how I go about it.

-"Go to definition" can be tricky because items & properties are typically defined based on _other_ properties & items.
+Tirst, "go to definition" can be tricky because items & properties are typically defined based on _other_ items & properties.
 Not to mention, they're often defined in different files.
-"Go to definition" quickly becomes "Go to _next_ definition".
-The perfect example is during the `AssignTargetPaths` target, [where `ContentWithTargetPath` is defined by all `Content` items](#go-to-definition-on-items).
-The build effectively "ignores" `Content` from there on out.
+"Go to definition" quickly becomes a rabbit hole in these scenarios.
+The perfect example is in the `AssignTargetPaths` target, [where `ContentWithTargetPath` is defined entirely of `Content` items](#go-to-definition-on-items). `Content` effectively "shifts into" `ContentWithTargetPath`, and the build effectively "ignores" `Content` from there on out.

-Let's say you want to "Go to Definition" on a Property, Item, or Target..
-Perform searches based on how various build concepts are defined.
-I'll lay it out in too much detail below.
+"Go to definition" is done slightly differently depending on the item you want to find.
+It's worth mentioning [MonoDevelop.MSBuildEditor](https://github.com/mhutch) has this feature built into it, but if you're looking through binlogs then this section should be useful to you.

 #### "Go to Definition" on Properties
 Note properties can also be search based on their usage: `$(TargetFramework)`.